 BELIEVE IN BOOKS SUGAR SHACK (Intervale, NH)

-You may have taken a ride on their Journey to the North Pole train excursion, walked their Storybook Trail, or jammed out to live music during one of their seasonal Entertainment Series.
-If you haven't checked out Believe in Books 100-Acre Wood Sugar Shack, you are missing out on of their sweetest activities.
-Open weekends in March, stop in for a yummy maple sample, maple popcorn, and a hot beverage, and purchase some of your own maple products, made right on-site.
-Stay for a walk on their Maple Storybook Trail or bring cross-country skis for a trek.
+You may have taken a ride on their Journey to the North Pole train excursion, walked their Storybook Trail, or jammed out to live music during one of their seasonal summer concert series, but if you haven't checked out the Believe in Books Literacy Foundation's Sugar Shack, you are missing out on one of their sweetest activities.
+On weekends in March, as well as Maple Weekend (March 15th & 16th), the Sugar Shack in the Woods will be open for visitors.
+After purchasing some maple products (the net proceeds of which go towards the Believe in Books literacy programs), put on your cross-country skis or snowshoes for a fun trek through the woods.

 BIBLF Sugar Shack

 Ready to plan your visit?
-Maple Weekend (March 18 & 19) is the highlight of New Hampshire’s Maple Month, and the majority of sugarhouses will be open.
-Click through our website to explore all the best places to stay in the White Mountains; chances are, a sugarhouse is just a short drive away!
+Maple Weekend (March 15th & 15th, 2025) is the highlight of New Hampshire’s Maple Month, and the majority of sugarhouses will be open.
+Click through our website to explore all the best places to stay in the White Mountains and ideas for spring adventures; chances are, a sugarhouse is just a short drive away!